 Bail is a legal procedure available to any person who has been detained by the UK Border Agency, under the Immigration Acts, in a removal centre or prison for seven days or more.

 Alternatively, a person in immigration detention may be released on bail by the UK Border Agency (by a chief immigration officer).
-Immigration bail, if granted, will be subject to some conditions.
+Immigration bail, if granted, will also likely be subject to some conditions.

 Our London-based immigration solicitors can assist in applying for bail or release.